1) How do I port-forward my camera?

 9) Do I need a static IP?

-No, it's not necessary.
-If your IP changes frequently you can use a service like DDNS.
+Not if you are using a Plug & Play camera.
+If you are using a port forward camera it is typically recommended, however you can also use a service like DDNS.
 Often that is provided as a free service from your camera.
 See some details here.

 10) Failure to play the selected media

 Common issue to play any media on your timeline.
 Reasons are typically corrupt video or images sent from the camera.
 Usually meaning outdated firmware on your camera.